pirocorp/IT-Business-Analysis/04. Requirements Analysis and Specification/README.md

 **Fit Criteria:**

-The recorded treated roads shall agree with the driver’s road treatment logs and shall be up to date within 30 minutes of the completion of the road’s treatment.
+The recorded treated roads shall agree with the driver's road treatment logs and shall be up to date within 30 minutes of the completion of the road's treatment.

 ### Requirements Attributes